microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 | All features Linear | 2.84 (10.5%) | 0.94 |
 | All features Polynomial | 2.23 (8.25%) | 0.97 |

 🏆 Well done!
-You created four regression models in one lesson, and improved model quality to 97%.
-In the final section on regression, you will learn about logistic regression to determine categories.
+You created four Regression models in one lesson, and improved the model quality to 97%.
+In the final section on Regression, you will learn about Logistic Regression to determine categories.

 ---
 ## 🚀Challenge